 In the last tutorial, we looked at how to create databases in Hive.
-This time, we look into tables.
+This time, we look at how to create a table in hive.
 The syntax to create a new Table is as follows:

 CREATE TABLE [IF NOT EXISTS] [database.]database_name